-activities located in Rolleston.
+3.15 Locating industrial activities on the site will provide agglomeration economies in that the site is in close proximity to other industrial activities located in Rolleston.
 Also the site is close to two inland ports and has good access to both rail and road networks.

-5. POTENTIAL ECONOMIC COSTS OF PROPOSED PLAN CHANGE
+4. POTENTIAL ECONOMIC COSTS OF PROPOSED PLAN CHANGE